 - Applications open Nov.
 1.

-- Applications received prior to March 15 will be given priority.
+- Applications received on or prior to March 1 will be given priority.
 Following that date, applications are reviewed as they are received.
-Applications will stop being accepted on July 15.
+Applications will stop being accepted on June 15.

 The CSU Graduate School provides more information about credit and grade requirements, terms and conditions, and current stipend amounts for graduate assistantships.
 Learn more.